 When do you ship your plants?

 Spring season orders (orders placed between November and March) ship in March/April, before plants break dormancy.
-Fall season orders (orders placed between June and October) ship October/November once plants go dormant.
+Fall season orders (orders placed between April and October) ship October/November once plants go dormant.
 We ship on Mondays, Tuesdays, and Wednesdays.
 When you place your order you will need to select shipping details.
-We reserve the right to change your shipping time due to weather and production challenges (we try our best to honor your request).
+We reserve the right to change your shipping time due to weather and production challenges.
 If early spring growing conditions are to cold in your area, like frozen ground in March/April, we recommend storing our bare root plants in the ridge, healed in some above ground mulch outside, or in a cool basement until the ground is ready, or order for fall planting instead.

 Classes and Events